quintessence/gopress/README.md

 ### Images

 Locally stored images must be in an `images` subdirectory of where your input file is stored.
 This is because the images used in the presentation will be copied to the `images` subdirectory of the presentation's HTML file.
+Please note that only the following raster extensions are supported - there are no vector extensions currently supported:

+* BMP
+* BPG
+* GIF
+* JPG/JPEG/JFIF
+* PBM, PGM, PPM, and PNM
+* PNG
+* TIFF
+* WEBP

 ### Logging